-The August video is the cube as a standalone device, and the "Cube Perry" video is under PC control via the TTL Serial port and a script written in Processing.
+The first video is the cube as a standalone device, and the "Cube Perry" video is under PC control via the TTL Serial port and a script written in Processing.

 The serial port is key to allowing it to be controlled by things like a PIC, another Arduino or PCDuino or PC computer .